 The Global benefits outlined in the Programme document have also been somewhat realized through efforts at harmonization of policies, strengthening the vertically and horizontally integrated resource management, and testing of approaches including enhanced capacities towards incentive-based ISLM.

 However, as the Programme did not develop a Monitoring and Evaluation system, its ability to track impacts on ecosystems and habitats on-the-ground and providing information on ecological sustainability of activities was limited.
 This was further frustrated by the fact that the anticipated second phase did not materialize.
-The Complexity of the Project and the land management issues that Programme had to tackle, such as policy and institutional barriers, required a longer-term commitment of funds and technical expertise.
+The complexity of the Programme and the land management issues that the Programme had to tackle, such as policy and institutional barriers, required a longer-term commitment of funds and technical expertise.
 This is well illustrated by the fact that, after many years of being led by NGOs and Civil Society, Namibia’s highly touted and successful CBNRM Programme took about 12 years before it was finally adopted by mainstream government line agencies.

 Conclusions, Recommendations & Lessons